 At first I thought the police officers would arrest me and send me to jail right away.
 But of course, they investigated the matter and searched for evidence.
 When the police gained knowledge that would lead a reasonable person to believe that I committed rape against Daphne, they arrested me and sent me to jail.

-Now I’m waiting for my hearing, which was set next week.
+Now I’m waiting for my hearing, which has been set next week.
 In this country, justice is slow.
 The judge has to decide my case yet.

 But at least I did my part.
 Daphne will get the justice she greatly deserves.